 - Hikers with dogs should yield to all other trail users.

-- While leashes are not required on all trials, you should keep your dog close and under control when passing children, horses or other dogs.
+- While leashes are not required on all trails, you should keep your dog close and under control when passing children, horses or other dogs.
 Please check the trail website or call the local BLM field office for leash policy.

 E-Bikes and Mountain Bikes